Welcome to DRA 207 Introduction to Theatre

 Are you self-motivated, self-directed, able to follow written instructions, and have the computer and writing skills necessary?
 There are always inherent technical difficulties when working with computers.
 This particular class is completely online.
 There is no on-campus orientation, and all assignments are submitted, and quizzes taken online.
 Visit the following link and take the self-assessment survey:

 It is very likely that you have enough understanding about computers to be successful in this class.
 If you can access your email, download attachments, use a word processing application such as Microsoft Word and you have access to a fairly new computer and the internet then you have all of the tools needed to be successful in this class.
 But that is just the technical part of an online class.
 Online classes also demand dedication in time to reading posted materials and writing independently and in discussion forums.
 In many ways it is more than an online class.
 You will be a part of a community and you need to participate and be a part of the community to be successful.
 The nice thing about online classes is that they can be accessed from anywhere at any time, but you have to put in the time.
-The minimum amount of time per week is around 6 hours for a 18 week course.

 What books do you need?